AkshayBawane/MultiD-Assignment/README.md

 Note: Unused JS, CSS is somehow now removed.
 Gulp, SCSS, Bootstarp, Merge multiple media query npm module are used.

-Unused project code can be removed but due to time crunch it's there in source folder.
+Unused project code (CSS, JS, CDN Icons) can be removed but due to time crunch it's there in source folder.

 Approx development time is 22 - 24 hrs, in multiple sittings.